GovTechSG/oobee-desktop/README.md

 #### Website Crawl

-The default scan option for Oobee Desktop.
-Oobee Desktop will crawl and scan all the links (up to page limit) within the domain in the provided URL.
+The default scan option for Oobee.
+Oobee will crawl and scan all the links (up to page limit) within the domain in the provided URL.

 #### Sitemap Crawl

-With sitemap crawl, provide a URL to a sitemap file (e.g. `https.domain.com/sitemap.xml`) and Oobee Desktop will crawl and scan all the links (up to page limit) within the domain in the provided URL.
+With sitemap crawl, provide a URL to a sitemap file (e.g. `https.domain.com/sitemap.xml`) and Oobee will crawl and scan all the links (up to page limit) within the domain in the provided URL.

 #### Custom Flow